jame0313/ITE2038-wiki/Lock-Table.md

 If there is no predecessor in the list, just connect new object with head object and return it's address immediately.
 If not, the new object append in the end of the list and wait for the turn.

+If head object info mismatched with given parameter, return NULL.

 - parameters
   - table_id - table id of the opened database
   - key - record id of the opened database